ntobler/ruststartracker/README.md

-# Leightweight Python Start Tracker With Rust Backend
+# Lightweight Python Start Tracker With Rust Backend

 Based on the methodology used in https://github.com/nasa/COTS-Star-Tracker, with following improvements:
-- Reduced dependencies to opencv and numpy for leightweight usage in a Raspberry Pi.
+- Reduced dependencies to opencv and numpy for lightweight usage in a Raspberry Pi.
 - Reimplemented computationally expensive parts in rust.
 This includes most parts that are not image processing related.
 - Added quadratic inter star angle index look up polynom for faster triangle search.
 - Added spatial index to look up neighboring stars.